nit-ap/nit-ap/README.md

   <li><a href="https://github.com/maheshNITAP">Mahesh Meena</a></li>

 </ul>
 Add yourself in the contributors list by making your first Pull request in this organization .
-How to add ,please visit <a href="https://github.com/nit-ap/nit-ap/blob/main/Contributors.md">Contributors.md</a>
+How to add yourself,please visit <a href="https://github.com/nit-ap/nit-ap/blob/main/Contributors.md">Contributors.md</a>